-ALL of our sheep have the Hirsel pedigree: if you purchase a sheep from us, we’ll be able to tell you his/her Dam and Sire – in many cases, you’ll be able to meet the parents – as well as receive background medical history and, in most cases, information about personality, too.
+ALL of our sheep have the Hirsel pedigree, whether they are HSS registered or not: if you purchase a sheep from us, we’ll be able to tell you his/her Dam and Sire – and now, after multiple generations on the farm, we can usually give you their ancestral chart at least as far back as grandparents – as well as background medical history and, in many cases, information about personality, too.

-Our sheep are handled often, receiving regular foot care and other vet-recommended treatments (never more than absolutely necessary, as we prefer a light-handed approach to meds), as well as regular visits by us, to wherever they’re grazing on the Hirsel.
+Our sheep are handled often, receiving regular care and vet-recommended treatments (never more than absolutely necessary, as we prefer a light-handed approach to meds), as well as regular visits by us, to wherever they’re grazing on the farm.
 So, while Hebrideans are known for being wild, most of ours – there are a couple of headstrong mamas! – are very manageable.
-We don’t use dogs for herding, but have ‘bucket trained’ our flock, meaning they come to the shake of a feed bucket, or a simple call, which makes for stress free herding most of the time.
-Many of them come to the hand for treats, and some like a bit of grooming.
-They graze our fields and meadows in the green months – important colleagues in the renovation of our meadows and woods – and are given quality feed and home-grown, pesticide free, fodder in the winter months.
+We don’t use dogs for herding, but keep older sheep on-farm (called ‘uncles’ and ‘aunties’) to help teach the younger, and have bucket trained our flock, meaning they come to the shake of a feed bucket, or a simple call, which makes for stress free herding most of the time.
+Many of them come to the hand for treats, and some like a bit of grooming, while we respect their wild natures by never forcing more than the necessary contact for care purposes on shy animals.
+They live outdoors year round – important colleagues in our regenerative approach to the renovation of The Hirsel – and are given supplemental feeding of hay/lage or tree fodder when winter grazing is scarce.
 And we treat all of our animals with as much kindness and affection as is practically possible on a farm.
-Our theory is that market day will be hard for everyone, whether we’re attached or not – but loving them up a little makes life a lot more pleasant and fun for the two-legged, as well as the four-legged, residents of the Hirsel in the meantime.
+Our theory is that market day will be hard for everyone, whether we’re attached or not – but loving them makes life a lot more pleasant and fun for the two-legged, as well as the four-legged, residents of the Hirsel in the meantime.

-Meet the cast of characters we live, work and play with on the Hirsel, and keep up with our daily stories by visiting our Facebook page.
+Meet the characters we live, work and play with on the Hirsel, and keep up with our adventures around the farm, by visiting our Facebook page.